Jewish community of Tétouan

 The Jews of Tetuan are members of a community founded by Jews who had been expelled from Spain and Portugal to Morocco, along with Muslims who had also been expelled from the Iberian Peninsula.
 They were distinguished by the characteristics of the Spanish-Andalusian culture that they brought with them: language, manners, appearance, dress, education and occupation.
-The community was called "Jerusalem de Maroco" - Jerusalem of Morocco, or "Little Jerusalem."
+The community was called "Jerusalem de Maroco" (Jerusalem of Morocco), or "Pequeña Jerusalem" (Little Jerusalem).
 It was served by renowned rabbis and dayanim, and the synagogues had a large collection of ancient holy books.

 The Jews of Tetuan, like the rest of the Jews of northern Morocco, used to speak a specifically Tetuani dialect of Ladino called Haketia, which combines words from Spanish, Hebrew, and Arabic.

 History

 Tetuan (تطوان; ⵜⵉⵟⵟⴰⵡⵉⵏ 'the springs') is situated at the mouth of the Martil River and the flanks of Jabal Darsa of the Rif, near the ancient Berbero-Roman city of Tamuda in Northern Morocco.
 Little is known about the garrison town or its Jewish community before the expulsion of Jews from Spain in 1492.
 It was left abandoned after a Portuguese raid in 1437.